 I’ve made this before, but never considered it a real “recipe.”
 It’s something done to boost the flavor of the potatoes.
-A couple nights ago we had a polish sausage with sauerkraut, so naturally caramelized onion mashed potatoes was in order.
+A couple of nights ago we had a Polish sausage with sauerkraut, so naturally caramelized onion mashed potatoes were in order.
 MaryJo loved them so much that she convinced me to make a blog post…so now it’s a real recipe.

 When I was working on this post I thought about calling it ‘Thanksgiving Day Mashed Potatoes’ but it’s not just a Holiday recipe.
 As a matter of fact you should try to make this at least once a month, just because your taste buds deserve it.

-The peeled and cut up potatoes were boiled for 12 minutes, drained and a cup of potato water reserved.
+The peeled and cut up potatoes were boiled for 12 minutes, drained, and a cup of potato water was reserved.
 I used my KitchenAid hand mixer to whip the potatoes and used about 3/4 cup of the potato water to make a nice consistency to the potatoes.

 There you have it.
 Caramelized onion mashed potatoes is now a real recipe.
-Proof is in the totally printable recipe card below.
-Joe x
+The proof is in the totally printable recipe card below.

 Caramelized Onion Mashed Potatoes